Skip to Content

 Although the Chow Chow is regarded as a dumb dog, I believe they're just a stubborn breed.

-Decoding a Chow Chow could prove to be challenging for a dog owner, and this is why they are categorized with the dumb dog breeds.
+Decoding a Chow Chow could prove to be challenging for a dog owner, and this is why they’re classed as a dumb dog breed.
 But, contrary to what most owners think, Chow Chows are not dumb.
 In fact, they are intelligent dogs that believe in following their own mind.

-Given this strong proclivity for independent thinking, a Chow Chow is quite capable of challenging its owner or even accepting any form of authority.
+Given this strong proclivity for independent thinking, a Chow is quite capable of challenging his owner or even accepting the role of alpha.
+But this shouldn’t be the case.
+Once they’ve established themselves as the head of the pack, training will be impossible.

-Rather than cuddling this strong-willed canine, be firm with it and establish yourself as the one in charge (alpha dog).
-After a couple of difficult sessions, your persistence will pay off when your Chow Chow transforms into a loyal and friendly companion.
+Rather than cuddling this strong-willed canine, be firm with it and establish yourself as the one in charge.
+After a couple of difficult sessions, your persistence will pay off when your Chow Chow transforms into a loyal, friendly and obedient companion.

 RECOMMENDED: Chow Chow – The Black Tongue Dog